yistLin/prove-it/_posts/2019-07-11-prove-that-built-is-the-correct-word-translation-in-genesis-2-22.md

 ---
 layout: post
-title: "Prove that 'Built' is the Correct Word Translation that Should Be Used in Genesis 2:22 Instead of 'Made', 'Fashioned' or Any Other Word Choice"
+title: "Prove That 'Built' Is the Correct Word Translation That Should Be Used in Genesis 2:22 Instead of 'Made', 'Fashioned' or Any Other Word Choice"
 tags: [build, translation]
 ---